Venice in 1 Day: a guidebook for getting the most out of your visit

 St. Mark's Square| ©Toa Herftiba

-If we want before "getting down to business" we can relax with a delicious Italian coffee at the famous Caffè Florian.
-A place with a spectacular decoration and in a privileged place, having an espresso in its terrace is a very typical experience of Venice.
+If you want before "getting down to business" you can relax with a delicious Italian coffee at the famous Caffè Florian.
+A place with a spectacular decoration and in a privileged location, having an espresso on its terrace is a very typical experience of Venice.
 Of course, you can pay more than 6 euros for a coffee, although for some the environment is well worth it.

 More info